Undergraduate Admissions and Relations with Schools

-To be eligible for admission to the university as a freshman you must meet the high school diploma requirement, the examination requirement, and the subject requirement as described below.
+To be eligible for admission to the university as a freshman you must meet the examination requirement and the subject requirement as described below.

-You must earn a diploma from a high school in order to enter the university as a freshman.
-The certificate of proficiency, awarded by the California State Department of Education upon successful completion of the high school proficiency examination, proficiency tests from other states, and the General-Education Development (GED) certificate, will be accepted in lieu of the regular high school diploma.
+You must also have earned a diploma from a high school in order to enter the university as a freshman.
+In lieu of the regular high school diploma, the certificate of proficiency (awarded by the California State Department of Education upon successful completion of the high school proficiency examination), proficiency tests from other states, or the General-Education Development (GED) certificate, will be accepted.

-If you were educated outside the United States, see international diploma equivalents online.
+If you were educated outside the United States, see the international diploma equivalents webpage.

 To apply as a freshman, you must submit the following test scores: